devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Table 1: Flutter's 2 Compilers [@mooreDartProductiveFast2019; @googlellcHowFlutterDifferent2019]_

 ## Hot Reload
-_Hot Reload_ [[@flutterdevteamHotReloadFlutter2019]](https://flutter.dev/docs/development/tools/hot-reload) is a feature that web developers are already very familiar with.
-It essentially means, that your changes in the code are displayed in the running application near instantaneously.
-Thanks to Flutter's JIT Complier, it is also able to provide this feature.
+_Hot Reload_ [[@flutterdevteamHotReloadFlutter2019]](https://flutter.dev/docs/development/tools/hot-reload) is a feature that Web developers are already very familiar with.
+It essentially means, that changes in the code are displayed in the running application near instantaneously.
+Thanks to its JIT Complier, The Flutter Framework is also able to provide this feature.

 ![Hot Reload](https://github.com/Fasust/flutter-guide/wiki//images/hot-reload.gif)

 _Figure 6: Hot Reload [[@flutterdevteamHotReloadFlutter2019]](https://flutter.dev/docs/development/tools/hot-reload)_

 # 120-Thinking-Declaratively